senzhaocode/SV_standard/README.md

                    |--- Dragen.txt
                    |--- Fusioncatcher.txt

-  **NOTE:** the raw input file should be a tab-separated format (TSV or TXT) file that is named using caller nomenclature.
+  **NOTE:** raw input files should be a tab-separated format (TSV or TXT) file that is named using the caller nomenclature.

   An example of *example/RNA/output* folder contains the results:

    - `Final_RNA_SVs.txt` (a tab-separated format file with aggregated RNA-seq raw SV calls used for FuSViz input)

+### Contact

+t.cytotoxic AT gmail.com